DominicReneSchu/RFT/en/facts/docs/society/global_resonance.md

 ---

-## 6. Cultures Under Compulsion to Imitate (Detailed Formulation in the Complete Resonance Field)
+## 6. Cultures Under Compulsion to Imitate

 The global pressure to appear “American enlightened” acts as a systemically profound resonance disturbance on local cultures.
 This disturbance unfolds not linearly, but as an entangled matrix of visibility, symbolic politics, and normative self-inclusion: